 Although traditionally used to treat snake bite, there are no studies to back this claim.

 A study in mice showed that a component of O. diffusa had anti-inflammatory effects and it did not induce gastric problems compared with ibuprofen, a nonsteroidal anti-inflammatory drug.

 Three compounds isolated from O. diffusa were shown to lower cholesterol levels in mice.

 For Healthcare Professionals

-The anti-inflammatory activity of Oldenlandia was shown to be due to inhibition of the production of tumor necrosis factor (TNF)-α, interleukin (IL)-6 and prostaglandin E(2) (PGE(2)) in mouse peritoneal macrophages (13).
+The anti-inflammatory activity of Oldenlandia is due to inhibition of tumor necrosis factor (TNF)-α, interleukin (IL)-6, and prostaglandin E2 (PGE2) in mouse peritoneal macrophages (13).

 Quality control issues have been reported.
 Two similar species – Corymbosa LAM and Oldenlandia tenelliflora BL – are commonly used as substitutes for Herba Oldenlandiae (the powdered form of O. diffusa) (10).